nevware21/tripwire/core/README.md

 The `assert` functions are built on-top of the underlying `expect` support, and if no assertions are thrown the result of the internal "chained" descriptive language API is returned.
 Which means you can mix the `expect` objects with the responses from the `assert` functions.

 To avoid dependency issues, this project will use the mininal set of external dependencies so that it can ensure and maintain compatibility with current (and future) runtimes.

+## API Documentation

+The API documentation is generated from the source code via typedoc and is located [here](https://nevware21.github.io/tripwire/index.html)

 ## Quick Start